Godrej & Boyce

-Godrej & Boyce Mfg.
-Co.
-Ltd. (G&B) is the flagship company of the Godrej Group.
-Established in 1897 in Mumbai, India, G&B is a privately held company with a presence across 10 industries – from building complex and custom engineering solutions for critical industries like aerospace, defence, clean energy, railways and automotive to manufacturing branded goods.
+Godrej & Boyce (G&B) is the flagship company of the Godrej Group.
+Established in 1897 in Mumbai, Maharashtra, G&B is a privately held company with a presence across 10 industries – from building complex and custom engineering solutions for critical industries like aerospace, defence, clean energy, railways and automotive to manufacturing branded goods.

 Headquartered in Pirojshanagar at Vikhroli, Mumbai, India, Godrej and Boyce also offers products in Europe, U.S., Middle East, Africa and South East Asia.

 Mr. Jamshyd Godrej is the company's chairman and managing director.

 History

 Godrej & Boyce's (G&B) was founded in 1897.
 G&B's story began as part of India's Swadeshi movement – the original 'Make in India' movement.
 Founded by Ardeshir Godrej (1868–1936), a serial innovator and inventor along with his brother Pirojsha Burjorji Godrej, who focused on manufacturing.
 They patented the world's first springless lock, built the first indigenously manufactured fire and burglar resistant safe in India, and later invented a process to make soap from vegetable oil.